Precision and rare ElectroWeak processes: Measurement of -boson Differential Cross Sections at low pile-up

 Backgrounds - primarily from $Z/\gamma^*$, $t\bar{t}$, and multijet events - are estimated using simulation and data-driven techniques.
 Detailed systematic uncertainties arise from lepton reconstruction, energy/momentum scales, pile-up effects (minimized by the low pile-up environment), and background modeling.

 The measured cross sections at both collision energies show excellent agreement with SM predictions calculated at NNLO QCD with NNLL resummation, using multiple modern PDF sets.
-Profiling the lepton‐$\eta$ results demonstrates meaningful constraints on PDFs, notably reducing uncertainties in the valence quark distributions at high Bjorken‑$x$.
+The inclusion of lepton-$\eta$ differential measurements in PDF profiling imposes yields a substantial reduction in the associated uncertainties of valence quark distributions at large Bjorken-$x$.